 Think about the airflow even inside clothes all the time and dry your skin.
 See?
 This treatment is such drastic.

 Because of ooze, you might be wearing towels around your neck but it can be a moisturizer.

-Before I knew NMT, I used to put a thick gauze towel around my neck because ooze was dropping, however, if it is running, just absorb only drops with the gauze gentlly and dry the part wearing an open necked cotton shirt.
+Before I knew NMT, I used to put a thick gauze towel around my neck because ooze was dropping, however, if it is running, just absorb only drops with the gauze gently and dry the part wearing an open-necked cotton shirt.

 Again, ooze is necessary for healing.
 Don’t wipe it off.

-High-necked collar shirt and Turtleneck shirt also can be moisturizers.
+A high-necked collar shirt and Turtleneck shirts also can be moisturizers.